 Lifters often do not know how to effectively train their forearms, leading to grip issues and unbalanced physiques.

 Grippers are one way to address and improve those lagging forearms.

 But, will grippers build forearms?
 Grippers are a great way to train your forearms, providing a unique stimulus compared to other exercises.
-Lifters should use a full range of motion and maximal force and incorporate training protocols such as drop sets, eccentrics, isometrics and supra-maximal loading when using grippers.
+Lifters should use a full range of motion and maximal effort and incorporate training protocols such as drop sets, eccentrics, isometrics, and supra-maximal loading when using grippers.

 I will cover:

 - The benefits and drawbacks of gripper training

 - Alternative methods to forearm training

 Using Grippers To Build Forearms

 You can maximize your forearm strength and size by using grippers in two ways:

 (1) Performing the proper “gripper technique”, and (2) using effective “gripper protocols”.